buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: Concentration, maximum 1 minute per Magic Proficiency

 You create the image of an object, a creature, or some other visible phenomenon no larger than a 6-meter-sided cube.
 The image appears at a point within range that you can see and remains for the duration of the spell.
 The image appears completely real, including sounds, smells, and temperature appropriate to the thing depicted.
-You can't generate enough heat or cold to cause damage, nor a sound loud enough to deal sonic damage or deafen a creature, or an odor that might sicken a creature (like the stench of a troglodyte).
+You can' \*\*t generate enough heat or cold to cause damage, nor a sound loud enough to deal sonic damage or deafen a creature, or an odor that might sicken a creature (like the stench of a troglodyte).
 While you remain within range of the illusion, you can use an Action to move the image to any other point within range.

 When the image changes position, you can alter its appearance so that its movements appear natural.
 For example, if you create an image of a creature and move it, you can alter the image so that it appears to be walking.
 Similarly, you can use the illusion to produce different sounds at different times, even making it carry on a conversation.

 Physical interaction with the image reveals it to be an illusion, since things pass through it.
-A creature that uses 3 Actions to examine the image can determine that it's an illusion with a successful Intelligence (Investigate) check against your spell's Saving Throw DC.
+A creature that uses 3 Actions to examine the image can determine that it' \*\*s an illusion with a successful Intelligence (Investigate) check against your spell' \*\*s Saving Throw DC.
 If a creature discerns the illusion for what it is, the creature can see through it, and for that creature all other sensory qualities fade away.

 **If you obtain a Critical Success in the Magic Check**, the spell lasts until dispelled, without requiring your concentration.